jaychan-hep/hmumuml/README.md

-# Welcome to MonoHbbML
+# Welcome to HmumuML

-MonoHbbML is a package that can be used to study the XGBoost technique in Mono-H(bb) analysis.
+HmumuML is a package that can be used to study the XGBoost BDT categorization in Hmumu analysis.

 ## Setup